sammilucia/web-themes-framework/README.md

 _Note: The license allows you to repackage and upload as a Chrome Extension/Firefox Add-on for your own theme 😊_

+_Note2: The default theme is based on Paranoid Android by [niivu](https://www.deviantart.com/niivu/art/Paranoid-Android-Windows-10-Themes-821696974)_

 ## About
 The goal of this project is that theme creators can create _their own_ Chrome Extension that themes the most popular websites, and package these as a Chrome extension, quickly, reliably, and easily, and without any programming experience or knowledge.